Biography

 Gertrud Huber grew up in Bavaria, not far from the Austrian border.

-She completed studies of the zither, the harp, the hammered dulcimer and jazz clarinet at the Richard-Strauss Conservatory in Munich and at the Nuremberg-Augsburg School of Music.
+She completed studies of the zither, the harp, folk music, the hammered dulcimer and jazz clarinet at the Richard-Strauss Conservatory in Munich and at the Nuremberg-Augsburg School of Music.

 A highlight of her national and international career was her appearance with the New York Philharmonic Orchestra under the direction of Kurt Masur.
 Two of her most successful CDs have been "Der Weg zum Herzen (The Way to the Heart) – Salonmusik Gertrud Huber" and the London re-production of "The Third Man".